zmmarina/LaunchBase-Desafios/README.md

 <h1>LaunchBase-Dino for kids!</h1>
 <h2>Exercising HTML, CSS and JavaScript</h2>

 <p>Project developed to practice the content seen during the LauchBase bootcamp, by Rocketseat.
-Based on what I'm learning, I've created this project.</p>
+Based on what I'm learning, I've created this project.
+All these icons belong to flaticon.com</p>

 ![dino](https://github.com/zmmarina/LaunchBase-Desafios/blob/master/Learning-for-Kids-Google-Chrome-2020-06-19-02-53-10.gif)